State senate, U.S. House, governor seats also in play

 Barbara Scuccimarra, a Republican who represents Philipstown in the Putnam County Legislature, did not return a phone call asking if she intends to run for re-election for what would be her third, three-year term.
 Nor have Philipstown Democrats endorsed a candidate.

 No opponent has filed to challenge Sandy Galef, who represents Philipstown in the state Assembly.
 Her campaign had $75,505 on hand as of January, according to the state Board of Elections.
 Nor has any candidate filed to oppose Assemblyman Frank Skartados, who represents Beacon.
 He had $19,308 as of January.
 Both are Democrats.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.